 Options for uninsured children

 What if my child is not listed as a beneficiary under either parent’s health insurance?

-Sometimes even if a parent has group insurance coverage through an employer, family members are not covered because the premiums cost too much.
-You will want to talk about this with the team social worker, who should know more about financial resources that may offer help.
+Sometimes even if a parent has group health insurance through an employer, family members are not covered.
+If the problem is that the premiums cost too much, talk about this with your team social worker, who should know more about financial resources that may offer help.